PUBLICLY STANDING Against FAKE Mainstream CHURCHES and TEACHERS V4Vengeance NOW Makes TOTAL SENSE!!

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

 The Day of Reckoning is at Hand...Prepare your hearts...
 WE all must give an account before the Lord at HIS Return.
-If Anyone is intentionally deceitful, then please repent" (From Jonathan's original description)
+If Anyone is intentionally deceitful, then please repent

 BitChute: https://www.bitchute.com/channel/LFx0p7JkTS4D/